Financial-Times/upp-next-video-annotations-mapper/README.md

 Next Video Annotations Mapper transforms the metadata as received from Next within the video content to an internal format acceptable for further processing and storing on Neo4J.
-Video content from Next is got from the Kafka(-bridge) queue where the application listens on topic NativeCmsPublicationEvents, the annotations and video uuid information is used for transformation, resulting content being put back to Kafka(-bridge) on V1ConceptAnnotations topic.
+Video content from Next is got from the Kafka(-bridge) queue where the application listens on topic NativeCmsPublicationEvents, the annotations and video uuid information is used for transformation, resulting content being put back to Kafka(-bridge) on ConceptAnnotations topic.

 ## Installation